tonycpsu/panwid/README.md

 panwid
 ======

-Useful widgets for [urwid](https://urwid.org/).
-Currently consists of the
+A collection of widgets for [urwid](https://urwid.org/).

-following:
+Currently consists of the following:

 ## Datatable ##